 Rental cars and taxis are also available for longer distances.
 Taxis will generally take you anywhere you wish to go for rates that aren’t much higher than bus rates.
 In short, moving around the country is surprisingly easy and convenient, just don’t expect anything to be exactly on time.

-How Is the Internet in Cuba?
+How Is Internet Access in Cuba?

 Just recently, Wi-Fi (pronounced ‘wee-fee’ in Cuba) was introduced in public hotspots.
 These hotspots are typically in public parks/squares and the expensive hotels.